Seen something unusual? MAKE A REPORT

 Movement across Cook Strait

 Under the National Kiwifruit Pathway Management Plan (Pathway Plan), there is a specific rule to enable a higher level of risk management for movements between the North and South Islands (and vice versa) relative to movements within the North Island or within the South Island.
-These risk management practices can be tailored to reflect the level of risk associated with the movement and operate in either direction, recognising that the organism of concern may be present in either island.
+These risk management practices can be tailored to reflect the level of risk.

 Currently, Psa is the specified high-risk organism for the Pathway Plan, and as the South Island remains free of Psa there are specific measures in place to manage this risk.